 describe

-This selector allows an element to be located as long as it has the specified attributes.
-In the above example, all a tags with href attributes will be qualified, while a tags without href attributes will not be qualified.
+This selector allows an element to be positioned as long as it has specified properties.
+In the above example, all a tags with the href attribute will be limited, while a tags without the href attribute will not be limited.

 Example